pywbem/pywbem/docs/intro.rst

 * :ref:`WBEM server library`

-  An API that encapsulates certain functionality of a WBEM server for use by a WBEM client application, such as determining the Interop namespace and other basic information about the server, or the management profiles advertised by the server.
+  An API that encapsulates selected functionality of a WBEM server for use by a WBEM client application, such as determining the Interop namespace and other basic information about the server, or the management profiles advertised by the server.